DevAmirul/p-router/README.md

 ```

-Simple, lightweight and powerful PHP Router. which also has rich features like Middlewares and Controllers is simple and useful router class for PHP.
+A simple, lightweight, and powerful PHP Router with rich features like Middleware and Controllers.
 Heavily inspired by the way Laravel handles routing.

 ## Features: